 - First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics, eds.
 Shelley Cobb and Neil Ewen (New York: Bloomsbury Academic, 2015).

 - Capitalism, Crime and Media in the 21st Century, eds.
-Neil Ewen, Alan Grattan, Marcus Leaning and Paul Manning (Basingstoke: Palgrave Macmillan, forthcoming 2020)
+Neil Ewen, Alan Grattan, Marcus Leaning and Paul Manning (Basingstoke: Palgrave Macmillan, contracted; forthcoming).

 Edited Special Issues